moimart/icon-tool-mac/README.md

 TypeScript tool to create .icns with a built-in icns generator or the macOS icontool

-Supports PNG and RLE-encoded image formats
+Supports PNG, SVG and many formats for input. outputs icns files with PNG and RLE-encoded image formats

 # Building and running